anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

     Description:    cBRSKI Join Proxy UDP port for cBRSKI onboarding.
     Change Controller: IESG
     Reference:      [This RFC]

+The common usage of this attribute is defined in {{discovery-by-pledge}} and can be easily applied without being aware of the exact semantics.

+The formal semantics of this attribute is defined as follows: the attribute "brski-jp", when present in a link with the "hosts" relation per {{Section 2.2 of RFC6690}}, identifies that the host included in the origin of the link's context URI ({{Section 2.1 of RFC6690}}) additionally hosts cBRSKI "/.well-known/brski" resources (as per {{cBRSKI}}) on the endpoint `coaps://host:port` where '`port`' is the port number equal to the value of the `brski-jp` attribute.

 ## 'jpy' Scheme Registration {#jpyscheme}